signalapp/SecureValueRecovery2/enclave/README.md

 # SVR2 Enclave Code

-SVR2 uses C++ as its language for building an in-enclave binary, with the OpenEnclave (hereafter 'OE') SDK.
+SVR2 uses C++ as its language for building an in-enclave binary.
+The details of the build process and the host-enclave interaction depend on the platform.
+Since SVR2 is deployed on Intel SGX, this document will describe SGX-specific implementation details.

+For SGX, the enclave binary is built with the OpenEnclave (hereafter 'OE') SDK.
 The binary, `enclave.bin` is then signed via OE's `oesign`, which doesn't matter to us because we don't trust the signature, just the unique ID (SGX "mrenclave") of the resulting signed config.
 However, the `oesign` process does one important thing:  it binds a config (either `svr2_test.conf` or `svr2.conf` to the resulting object.
 Once this process